-- A. When sent to the ISS room (or to the office) for discipline, the student will fill out a reflection sheet to be reviewed by a staff member. - B. Education-Enrichment packet - 1.
+- A. When sent to the ISS room (or to the office) for discipline, the student will fill out a reflection sheet to be reviewed by a staff member.
+The reflection sheet must be completed and reviewed by a staff member before students may return to the classroom. - B. Education-Enrichment packet - 1.
 Students in morning ISS will be given an education-enrichment packet, and will email their teachers to ask for school work.
 Students will work on the enrichment packet until they receive work from a teacher.
-The student will then work on assignments given by the teachers (due at the same time as all other students). - C. Staff will provide work for the students in ISS by 3rd hour. - D. Students who receive an afternoon ISS will automatically be given an Education-Enrichment Packet. - E. Students placed in another teacher's room for ISS will not interact with the other students. - F. Students placed in ISS for 1⁄2 day or longer may not attend any after-school events on the day of the suspension unless given special permission by school personnel.
+The student will then work on assignments given by the teachers (due at the same time as all other students). - C. Staff will provide work for the students in ISS by 3rd hour. - D. Students who receive an afternoon ISS will automatically be given an Education-Enrichment Packet. - E. Students must follow the expectations of the ISS room in order for the suspension to be considered served successfully.
+Failure to complete ISS "successfully" may result in further consequences. - 1.
+Students placed in another teacher's room for ISS will not interact with the other students. - F. Students placed in ISS for 1⁄2 day or longer may not attend any after-school events on the day of the suspension unless given special permission by school personnel.